HM Prison Drake Hall: History

 Formerly used during World War II by female munitions workers as a residence, then as a Teacher Training College.
 From January 1957 until August 1957, Drake Hall was used as temporary housing for hundreds of refugees from Egypt, who were expelled by Nasser following the shambles of the Suez Crisis of October 1956.
 The first inflow of refugees was on 7 January 1957.
-Most of the first occupiers were from Alexandria, Egypt.
+Most of the first occupiers were from Alexandria.
 The building was repurposed in the 1960s as a male open prison.
 From 1974, Drake Hall has been used as a women's prison.
 In the mid-1990s, the prison was renovated.
 In 2002, it became a semi-open prison after a perimeter fence was constructed, but was re-designated a closed prison in March 2009.

 An open unit for prisoners nearing the end of their sentences was added in 2015.
 Inmates can work there in various roles including personal trainers, beauty therapists and call-centre assistants.
 Low risk prisoners are allowed to work in nearby towns.